cryptolok/DMC/README.md

 The basic idea is the more strong the signal, the closer you're to the host and vice versa.

-This can be mathematically formalized using [Free-space path loss](https://en.wikipedia.org/wiki/Free-space_path_loss) logarithmic attenuation :
+Although the position of an electron can't be determined and neither its energy, this can be mathematically formalized using [Free-space path loss](https://en.wikipedia.org/wiki/Free-space_path_loss) logarithmic attenuation :

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/d67383c841df29b0a53dc71afe86ae84683232df)